-What are stem cells?
+What are cells?

-Adipose Stem Cell Basics
+Adipose Cell Basics

-While the Lung Institute does not use adipose stem cells nor does it do the adipose stem cell procedure, there are other options for people with lung disease.
-The Lung Institute uses adult autologous stem cells, or cells derived from the patient’s own body, found in bone marrow or blood to help promote the healing of lung tissue.
+While the Lung Institute does not use adipose cells nor does it do the adipose cell procedure, there are other options for people with lung disease.
+The Lung Institute uses adult autologous cells, or cells derived from the patient’s own body, found in bone marrow or blood to help promote the healing of lung tissue.

-Venous Stem Cell Treatment at the Lung Institute
+Blood-Derived Therapy at the Lung Institute

 Where can I go to learn more?